 Now for the good news!

 When you understand what causes wood fence rot, you can use the tips outlined below to install a fence that will remain beautiful and strong for a long, long time.

-Dry rot occurs when a wooden fence loses the natural oils on its surface.
+When a wooden fence loses the natural oils on its surface, dry rot occurs.
 This loss of oils is inevitable due to continuous exposure to sun and wind.
 As the protective oils begin to disappear, wooden fences become brittle and break easily.
 Dry rot is especially troublesome in harsh, dry climates.

-Wet rot occurs because wooden fences are continually in contact with moisture due to rainfall, snow, or lawn sprinklers.
-As wooden fences succumb to wet rot, wood becomes cracked and soft, fungal growth may appear, and there may be evidence of a damp smell
+Wet rot happens when wooden fences are in continual contact with moisture due to rainfall, snow, or lawn sprinklers.
+As they succumb to wet rot, the wood becomes cracked and soft.
+This can lead to fungal growth and a damp smell may be present.

 Use Proper Wood

-It’s important to choose quality fence materials that are resistant to decay.
-Hard woods like cedar, cypress, oak and redwood are all good choices.
+Choose quality fence materials that are resistant to decay.
+Hard woods like cedar, cypress, oak, and redwood are all good choices.
 On the other hand, softer woods like Douglas fir, tamarack or pine won’t provide long-term prevention of decay.
-The softer woods may cost less, but in the long run they’ll add more expense if rotted posts or even an entire fence need replacing.
+Softer woods may cost less, but in the long run they’ll add more expense if rotted posts or even an entire fence needs replacing.